 Despite common misconceptions, deafblindness actually means a combined sight and hearing impairment to the point where someone’s communication, mobility and ability to access information are impacted.

 Deafblindness comes on a huge spectrum ranging from someone struggling to see and hear the TV right through to them not being able to see or hear anything at all.
 However, many people with deafblindness are able to hear and/or see something.

 Many people don’t identify themselves as being ‘deafblind’ but are aware that they “can’t see and hear as well as they used to”.
 It is important for us all to recognise the signs of sight and hearing impairments in ourselves and in our friends and family - and to understand that support is available if we need it.

 Dual sensory loss is a completely different condition to a sight loss plus a hearing loss.
 An easy way to think of this is to imagine hearing impairment as the colour blue and visual impairment as the colour yellow.
-When the two sensory impairments, or in this case the colours blue and yellow, come together they become something new –dual sensory impairment or in this analogy – green; a totally new colour with different properties.
+When the two sensory impairments - in this case the colours blue and yellow - come together, they become something new: Dual Sensory Impairment - in this analogy, the colour green, a totally new colour with different properties.

 Early signs of deafblindness include:

 - Difficulty following conversations involving more than two people